cwilko/cwilko.github.io/_posts/2017-02-07-Home-Media-Network.md

 ## Overview

-Here are some of the cool things that can be done on my Home Media network:
+Here are some of the cool things that can be done on such a Home Media network:

-- Play any DVD/CD from my collection on any TV/Tablet
+- Play any movie/song from a local media library on any TV/Tablet
-- Play streamed services, such as Netflix/Spotify, on any TV/Tablet
+- Play streamed services, such as Netflix/Spotify (requires paid subscription), on any TV/Tablet
 - Access the EPG, play and record any Free To Air Satelite TV Channels, on any TV/Tablet
-- Play a wide selection of ROMs on any TV
+- Play a selection of games on any TV
 - Turn on/off selected TVs, Adjust volume, switch to selected channels, using voice commands.
 - Turn on/off selected TVs, full control of all content, using a mobile phone.
 - Use a single remote control, to control multple devices on the main Lounge screen.